Marcel Niederer: Entrepreneur

 After his studies and his sports career, Marcel Niederer founded a trust company, which offered fiduciary services.
 Additionally, he was buying old buildings in order to renovate them.
 Since 1991, Marcel Niederer displaced his activities to Eastern Germany and Russia.
 A number of years following, Marcel Niederer was selling bananas and mandarins in Eastern Germany and subsequently instant coffee (Nescafé) and fashion (leather goods and clothing from MCM Modern Creation Munich) in Russia.
-Down to the present day, Marcel Niederer is doing business in Russia.
+Until 2021 Marcel Niederer was doing business in Russia.
 Since 2003 Marcel Niederer invested in Belinda Bencic’s tennis career.
-He is also her manager.
+He was also her manager.
 Since 2006, Marcel Niederer operates in building new apartment blocks in Eastern Switzerland.
+2020 Marcel Niederer bought the land of the former Posthotel in Arosa and built the new suites hotel Postresidenz am See.
+The hotel is planned to open in November 2023.

 Niederer is married with three daughters.
 His youngest child, Christina Niederer, is a former figure skater and dancer.
-He lives with his family in Switzerland although Marcel Niederer has maintained his business in Russia, mainly in Moscow.
+After finishing her bachelor and master studies at the University of St. Gallen (HSG), Christina Niederer worked for several years in banking before joining the family business in the real estate and hospitality industry.
+Marcel Niederer lives with his family in Switzerland.